CBORT-NCBIB/MLSIPS/README.txt

 Maximum-Likelihood Single Input Polarization Sensitive Processing

-Works on OFDI data acquired with polarization diverse detection and sufficient system PMD
+This code repository works to extract polarimetric properties from OFDI data acquired with a single input state.
+Systems must have polarization diverse detection and sufficient system PMD.
+This code also includes a mechanism for determining the PMD / spectral polarization spread of systems given a sufficient amount data, which can be used to determine the system-specific error on SIPS measurements.

 ...:::...
 StarterScript.m ...:::...
 Presents how to analyze tomogram data with SIPS processing given a system compensation structure and a